Southwest Airlines: Advertising

 The company has always employed humor in its advertising.
 Former slogans include "Love Is Still Our Field", "Just Plane Smart", "The Somebody Else Up There Who Loves You", "You're Now Free to Move About the Country", "THE Low Fare Airline", "Grab your bag, It's On!", and "Welcome Aboard".
 The airline's slogan (as of 2022) is "Low fares.
 Nothing to hide.
 That's TransFarency!"

 In March 1992, shortly after Southwest started using the "Just Plane Smart" motto, Stevens Aviation, which had been using "Plane Smart" for its motto, advised Southwest that it was infringing on its trademark.
-Instead of a lawsuit, the CEOs for both companies staged an arm-wrestling match.
-Held at the now-demolished Dallas Sportatorium and set for two out of three rounds, the loser of each round was to pay $5,000 to the charity of his choice, with the winner gaining the use of the trademarked phrase.
+Instead of a lawsuit, the CEOs for both companies staged an arm-wrestling match, dubbed as "Malice in Dallas".
+It was held at the now-demolished Dallas Sportatorium and set for two out of three rounds, the loser of each round was to pay $5,000 to the charity of his choice, with the winner gaining the use of the trademarked phrase.
 A promotional video was created showing the CEOs "training" for the bout (with CEO Herb Kelleher being helped up during a sit-up where a cigarette and glass of Wild Turkey 101 whiskey was waiting) and distributed among the employees and also as a video press release along with the video of the match itself.
 Herb Kelleher lost the match for Southwest, with Stevens Aviation winning the rights to the phrase.
 Kurt Herwald, CEO of Stevens Aviation, immediately granted the use of "Just Plane Smart" to Southwest Airlines.
 The net result was both companies having use of the trademark.

 Accidents and incidents

-Southwest Airlines accidents and incidents include four deaths: one accidental passenger death in flight, two nonpassenger deaths on the ground, and one passenger death from injuries he sustained when subdued by other passengers while attempting to break into the cockpit of an aircraft.
+Southwest Airlines has been involved in 11 accidents, including three aircraft hull losses and four fatalities: one accidental passenger death in flight, two non-passenger deaths on the ground, and one passenger who died from injuries sustained after being restrained by others while attempting to enter the cockpit.
+No passenger has died as a result of a crash.

-Southwest has had nine accidents, including two aircraft hull losses.
-The airline was considered among the 10 safest airlines in the world in 2012.